 I have wanted to make this pattern for a long time.
 It is on my list of 2018 sewing goals.
 About 6 months ago I bought a few inexpensive "shirt" fabrics.
 I decided to use one and sew this up.

 So, it seems like it should be good, right?
 It looks like it fits very nicely.
 Unfortunately, there are 3 issues with this make.
 First, the fabric is heavier than I imagined.
 Plus it has some lycra in it.
 That was not so bad in one respect as it saved me from putting in a zipper.
 Which maybe I should have done one anyway, but I didn't have one and I was in the sewing zone and didn't want to get distracted.
 But the feel of the fabric with the weight and the lycra is too heavy.
 Something about the gathering of the shoulders is uncomfortable.
 I am very touchy I guess.
 The other thing is that don't you think I'm a little too old for this dress?
 That is how I feel.
-My husband loves it.
-But I think he might be trapped in some time-warp dream state and it is distorting his vision and senses.

 Here is the final thing.
 I did not choose the hunchback view, but somehow I sewed it: